Phlegraean Fields: Activity since 2020

-A best-case scenario for the recent unrest was deemed to be the activity ending, as happened after much activity on the 1980s.
+A best-case scenario for the recent unrest was deemed to be the activity ending, as happened after much activity in the 1980s.
 The worst would be a volcanic eruption like the Monte Nuovo eruption of 1538 or a large phreatic (steam) explosion.
 A study by Italy's National Institute of Geophysics and Volcanology (INGV) and University College London (UCL) in June 2023 concluded that the volcano was edging towards "breaking point" and in an "extremely dangerous state".
 Nello Musumeci, Italian minister for civil protection, was to ask Neapolitan local officials for an "acceleration in the drafting of exodus plans in the event of an emergency"; he said that evacuation would only be carried out in the event of "extreme necessity".
 Mass evacuation plans were to be tested at the end of May 2024.

 Intense seismic activity continued in 2024.
 On 20 May 2024, seismic activity intensified, with a swarm of 150 earthquakes in a few hours, one of magnitude 4.4 causing fear among the population of Pozzuoli and some cracks and minor damage to buildings.
 Schools and a prison were evacuated.

 A new seismic swarm has been ongoing since mid-February 2025.
 On 13 March 2025 at 1:25:02, another earthquake of magnitude 4.4 occurred between Pozzuoli and Bagnoli, quarter of Naples.
 Some minor damage and one person injured by a falling false ceiling in a house.
 The situation is being monitored and all institutions are involved: municipalities, Campania region, Naples prefecture, firefighters and civil protection volunteers.
 On 14 March 2025, a new earthquake of magnitude 3.5 struck, and the following day an earthquake of magnitude 3.9.
 On 13 May 2025, at 12.07, a new earthquake of magnitude 4.4 followed by a series of earthquakes of lower magnitude.
 On 30 June 2025, at 12.47, a new earthquake of magnitude 4.6 followed by a series of earthquakes of lower magnitude.

 Since seismic activity occurred in 2024 at a depth of up to three kilometres, the expected magnitude of earthquakes is around 4.4-4.5.
-The volcano's caldera is about 10-12 km in diameter, which suggests that earthquakes are local in nature and are unlikely to propagate over greater distances.
+The volcano's caldera is about 10–12 km in diameter, which suggests that earthquakes are local in nature and are unlikely to propagate over greater distances.

 However, it appears that surrounding areas and zones have a contiguity or continuity of seismic activity, such as the earthquake that occurred in provicia of Avellino on 24 October 2025, the earthquake that occurred in Irpinia on 25 October 2025, and the following earthquake that occurred at the Phlegraean Fields on the night of 26 October 2025.

+On 31 July 2026, a new earthquake of magnitude 4.7 struck the Campi Flegrei area at a depth of about 3 km (2 miles).